3-Flows with Large Support: Cycles and Edge-Cuts of Size Four

 \begin{myfigure}[htp] \centerline{ } \end {myfigure}

 So, we may assume all edges of $C$ have residue 1.
-It follows that all the edges incident with $v_2,v_3,v_4$ have residue 1.
-If both of $v_2,v_3$ correspond to triads or both correspond to 111 triangles, then we have the exceptional configuration in Lemma~\ref{deleteadj}, which is contradictory (we cannot get the configuration appearing in the statement of this lemma as the assumption $v_1 w \in E(G^{\Delta})$ would then result in a 3-edge-cut thus contradicting $|V(G^{\Delta})| \ge 10$).
+It follows that all the edges incident with $v_2,v_3,v_4$ have residue 1 (Lemma~\ref{forbiddentriads}).
+If both of $v_2,v_3$ correspond to triads or both correspond to 111 triangles, then we apply Lemma~\ref{deleteadj}.
+Note that the assumptions of the lemma are satisfied: neither $w v_2$ nor $w v_3$ is an edge since $N(w) \cap V(C) = \{v_1\}$ and for the connectivity assumption we use Observation~\ref{obs4cuts} together with the definition of type~$\beta$.
+Thus we have the exceptional configuration in Lemma~\ref{deleteadj} so $w$ is connected by an edge to~$v_1$ and by a two-edge path to each of $v_2$, $v_3$.
+Consequently, the graph has a 3-edge-cut, or is isomorphic to~$V_8$, a contradiction.
 Similarly, we cannot have that $v_3$ and $v_4$ both correspond to 111 triangle or both correspond to triads (so the vertices $v_2,v_3,v_4$ of $V(G^{\Delta})$ alternate triangle, triad, triangle, or triad, triangle, triad).
 It follows by Lemma~\ref{all1insq} that the subgraph of $G^{\bullet}$ corresponding to $C$ and its incident edges must be as on the right in Figure~\ref{reducesqares}.
-Here at most one of the four ears on the periphery has length not congruent to 1 mod 3 (since exactly one such ear has $w$ as an endpoint).
-Again in this case the indicated partial ear decomposition gives a reducible subgraph (this may require a careful ordering of the ears in this partial ear decomposition together with an application of Lemma~\ref{clever_choice}).
+By the previous arguments, there exists at most one ear on the periphery with length not congruent to 1 mod 3, namely $wv_1$.
+Now $v_1$ can correspond to a triad or to a triangle, so in Figure~\ref{reducesqares} in the right, we may assume that either $w=x$ or $w=y$.
+If $w=x$, we remove the ears in the order $a$, $b$, $c$, $d$.
+When removing ear labeled~$c$, we use Lemma~\ref{clever_choice} not to lose the bonus of the ear incident with~$w$ (this might possibly happen if it was an inequitable ear of lenght 0 mod 3).
+This way we lose bonus~48 (twelve ears of length 1 mod 3) and gain $8(1+2+1+2) = 48$.
+If $w=y$, the analysis is the same, only we need to remove ears in the order $c$, $d$, $a$, $b$, using Lemma~\ref{clever_choice} for removing~$a$.
+Altogether, the indicated partial ear decomposition gives a reducible subgraph.

 \paragraph{Case 3: There exists $Z \subseteq V(G^{\Delta})$ satisfying properties 1--5 in the statement of Lemma~\ref{alphabetagood}.}